vishal-handa/employee-management-system/README.md

 2. **Admin**
    1. Ability to see all the employees sorted with their status.
    2. Ability to see an employee profile and their shifts.
-   3. Ability to create a new employee from which that particular new employee can register.
+   3. Ability to create a new employee from which that particular new employee can register after receiving the email from the admin of their employee ID.
    4. Ability to create a new shifts for all active employees.
    5. Ability to change the date and time for any upcoming shifts, with cancel and delete functionality.
    6. Ability to change the current status of an employee to retired or archived.